-Some IRA owners are entitled to make an IRA contribution for a prior year in addition to make a cur-
+Some IRA owners are entitled to make an IRA contribution for a prior year in addition to make a current year contribution.
+Report the amount of the postponed contribution.

 If the IRA owner makes a prior year contribution for more than one year, each year's prior year postponed contribution must be reported on a separate Form 5498.